MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Introduction

 Despite these advances, most existing approaches still exhibit two limitations.
-First, they generally treat forecasting instances as isolated reasoning, without explicitly converting historical outcomes across instances into reusable experience~\cite{zhao2023survey}.
-As a result, knowledge acquired from past predictions cannot be accumulated or transferred to benefit future forecasting tasks~\cite{yang2025timerag}.
-Second, the absence of continual evolution limits the model’s potential for lifelong improvement, preventing it from adapting to newly observed forecasting instances~\cite{chow2024towards}.
-As illustrated in Figure~\ref{fig:motivation}(b), this observation motivates a memory-based learning approach that accumulates structured experience in an external memory while keeping the LLM parameters frozen, enabling adaptive retrieval and continual memory evolution during inference.
+First, they generally treat each forecasting instance as an isolated reasoning process, without explicitly converting historical prediction outcomes, reasoning processes, and temporal regularities across instances into reusable forecasting experience~\cite{zhao2023survey}.
+As a result, knowledge acquired from past predictions is difficult to accumulate and transfer to future forecasting instances~\cite{yang2025timerag}.
+Second, the absence of continual evolution limits the model's potential for lifelong improvement, preventing stored experience from being adaptively refined as new forecasting instances are observed~\cite{chow2024towards}.
+As illustrated in Figure~\ref{fig:motivation}(c), these limitations motivate a memory-based learning approach for experience-conditioned TSF.
+Instead of updating LLM parameters through backpropagation, the proposed approach accumulates structured forecasting experience in an external memory on the training set while keeping the LLM parameters frozen, enabling adaptive retrieval and continual memory evolution during inference on the testing set.

 Based on the above analysis, we propose \model{}, a learning-to-memory framework that reformulates TSF as an experience-conditioned reasoning task. \model{} begins by extracting forecasting experience from the training set and organizing it into a hierarchical memory.
 Specifically, prediction outcomes are summarized into historical patterns, inference trajectories are distilled into reusable reasoning wisdom, and statistical features discovered from data are abstracted into general laws.
 During inference, historical patterns guide the reasoning process, reasoning wisdom supports the selection of effective reasoning trajectories, and general laws provide criteria for reflective iteration.
 To further support continual evolution without retraining, we introduce a dynamic confidence adaptation strategy that updates entry-level confidence while avoiding test set distribution leakage.
 Extensive experiments on multiple real-world datasets demonstrate that \model{} consistently outperforms existing methods, validating the effectiveness of learning experience and enabling memory-enhanced forecasting.
 We hope this work inspires further exploration of experience-driven learning for TSF.